fast-af/developer-portal-starter/developer-portal/for-developers/woocommerce/wordpress-plugin/migrating.md

+---
+title: Fast Woocommerce Docs
+description: Migrating Fast to New Plugin Directory Version (Early Sellers)
+keywords: Migrating Fast to New Plugin Directory Version (Early Sellers)
+---

-# Migrating to New Plugin Directory Version (Early Sellers)
+# Migrating Fast to New Plugin Directory Version (Early Sellers)

 Fast Checkout for WooCommerce is officially live in the WordPress plugin directory.